-But, the level of adoption is quite ranging, from piloting, with 1 to 10 automations (37%), to scaling, with 51 or more automations (13%).
+But, the level of adoption is quite ranging, from piloting, with 1 to 10 automation (37%), to scaling, with 51 or more automation (13%).
 The number of surveyed organizations that are deploying intelligent automation at scale has nearly doubled since 2019.

 See other industrial reports here:

 - Global TOP Leading Outsourcing Companies (A 2021 Guide)

 - Cloud services Outsourcing 2020 Report: A Year of Cloud

 - Global IT Outsourcing Market Report 2021 and beyond “A future to uphold“

 - Geographical distribution and Leading outsourcing countries in IT field, a 2020 report

 COVID-19’s disruption surely leaves a lasting effect on how work is performed anywhere, in any field around the world, and automation is no exception.

 In the report, we can see that the wheels of RPA implementation progress had already been turning, even though COVID has just made its severe impact for 1 year.
 Of all survey respondents, 78% are already implementing RPA, and 16% plan to do so in the next three years.

 It seems that robots have entered the mainstream despite still bearing the burden of deep-seated human stigmas.
 The question turns from how organizations accept intelligent automation in their workplace to how to apply it wisely and yield the greatest benefits.